AmnaBibi-codes/amna-bi/README.md

 ## 🧭 About Me

-- 🎓 CS student at the KRL Model College, Rawalpindi, Pakistan | Score 82%
+- 🎓 Completed Higher Secondary Studies from KRL Model College, Rawalpindi, Pakistan
 - 📊 Interested in system analysis and scalable architecture design
 - 🧠 Studying the connection between software systems and the business needs they serve
 - 🛠️ Studying OS, App Dev, Web Dev